jgchoti/studynote/learning-js/js-basic.md

 5. **Constants and Variables:**

-   - Set up constants for tax rate, phone price, accessory price, and spending threshold.
+   - Set up constants for tax rate, phone price, and accessory price.
    - Create a variable for bank account balance.

 6. **Functions:**